TQ-11

 The TQ-11 (天鹊-11 (Tiānquè-11), lit.
 Sky Lark 11) is a gas-generator cycle rocket engine burning liquid methane and liquid oxygen developed by LandSpace.
-It is used as the second stage vernier engine for LandSpace's ZQ-2 rocket.
+It was used as the second stage vernier engine for LandSpace's ZQ-2 rocket.
 The engine produces 80 kN of thrust in a vacuum.

 History

 LandSpace completed the first engine hot firing test for TQ-11 on November 3, 2019, and the engine passed a 1500 second test in 2020.
 On December 14, 2022, Zhuque-2 completed its maiden flight.
 The TQ-11 engines used in the rocket's second stage failed, resulting in mission failure.
 LandSpace planned to upgrade the second stage with one TQ-15A engine, eliminating the need for a vernier engine.
 The failure of TQ-11 could force LandSpace to update the second stage quicker than anticipated.
 In July 2023, LandSpace successfully launched its second ZQ-2 rocket, continuing to utilize TQ-11 engines for the second stage.
 Future flights are planned to employ the TQ-15A engines.